 I genuinely love answering people’s questions and creating new content that helps people understand issues facing Black women and the Black community.
 But sometimes, it can be a lot, especially when the topic at hand is emotionally exhausting.
 Show your support for marginalized communities by continuing to do your own research, instead of letting one person or team be your all-encompassing source of information.
 This way, you can create your own informed opinions on a given topic, and contribute to the social justice conversation in a more meaningful way.

 Being Black does not automatically make us experts on social justice.
 We can’t all talk you through learning how to be an anti-racist, and consistently expecting that emotional labor from your Black peers is a misguided form of allyship.

 Understanding intersectionality when it comes to activism is a constant learning process.
 You can never know everything, but it’s best when you are willing to listen to BIPOC when they say changes need to be made.
-If people make the effort to acknowledge Black womens’ role in politics, pop culture, activism, and more, we can help lessen misogynoir’s impact on the lives of Black women.
+If people make the effort to acknowledge Black womens’ role in politics, pop culture, activism, and more, we can help lessen misogynoir’s prevalence in America.

 Photo by Ira L. Black, found on WBUR.org